Yetenol/Cheat-Sheet/powershell/input.md

 - Extract from occurrences of a **multiline** pattern.

-  Get the title key pairs of listings in consecutive lines.
+  Get the title key pairs of listings in consecutive lines:

   > Use `[RegEx]::Matches` for **all** and `[RegEx]::Match` for the **first** occurrence of the pattern.